Tariemii/sqi-python/README.md

-This repository contains all the assignments and projects while learning python in SQI
+This repository contains all the assignments and projects i did while learning python in SQI